What is elder abuse?

 - Call and visit as often as you can.
 Help the elder consider you a trusted confidante.

-How you can protect yourself, as an elder, against elder abuse
+Protecting yourself, as an elder, against elder abuse

 - Make sure your financial and legal affairs are in order.
 If they aren’t, enlist professional help to get them in order, with the assistance of a trusted friend or relative if necessary.